 My honourable friend the Minister for Europe (Chris Bryant) has made the following Written Ministerial Statement.

-The General Affairs Council (GAC) and Foreign Affairs Council (FAC) have replaced the General Affairs and External Relations Council (GAERC) under the provisions of the Lisbon treaty, which came into force on 1 December 2009.
-The GAC and FAC will be held on 7 and 8 December in Brussels.
-My right honourable friend the Foreign Secretary (David Miliband) will represent the UK.
+The General Affairs and External Relations Council (GAERC) will be held on 26 and 27 October in Luxembourg.
+My right honourable friend the Foreign Secretary and I will represent the UK.

 The agenda items are as follows: